Senisafreako/Senisafreako/README.md

  for ponytown: Dniuf/don't int if you don't know me,  c+h for friends please ^,^

- i have major depression , sometimes i take it out on other people, i'am extremely senlssitive aswell so bare with me, i don't know if you're joking or not, so let me know if you are, so i don't take it seriously :") .
+ i have major depression , sometimes i take it out on other people, i'am extremely sensitive aswell so bare with me, i don't know if you're joking or not, so let me know if you are, so i don't take it seriously :") .
 (Im also dealing with gender dysphoria, and that tends to make me feel unwell, and not in the mood)